Share this article on...

 Of course, those seeking storage options in downtown San Diego are not limited to just self-storage.
 An alternate, more convenient, solution is portable storage.
 There are several portable storage companies that service the downtown San Diego area including Big Box Storage.
 Opting for this service, allows the customer to have the storage unit delivered to their downtown condo, apartment, or business.
 Upon delivery, the customer then loads the unit after which it is then picked up for storing within the company’s storage facility.
 Clearly the ability to avoid having to rent a truck, load it at your downtown address, and then unload it at the facility is a significant time (and cost) saver.
 This is especially the case downtown where it can be difficult to even to find a parking space for your rented truck.

-Regarding rates, Big Box Storage provides an 8’ x 5’ (40 square feet) for $74 per month ($64 should the customer be looking to commit to a twelve month minimum term).
+Regarding rates, Big Box Storage provides, as of the date of this post, an 8’ x 5’ (40 square feet) for $74 per month ($64 should the customer be looking to commit to a twelve month minimum term).
 Multiple units (or “Big Boxes”) can be delivered if additional storage space is needed.
 Generally speaking, each Big Box is able to hold the equivalent of one to two rooms of contents.

 Most downtown residents that select Big Box Storage have either one or two Big Boxes delivered.
 However, as also mentioned elsewhere on the site, customers are only charged for the number of Big Boxes that they actually use – not necessarily the number delivered.
 As such, if the customer is questioning between one and two Big Boxes, for example, it’s always best to overestimate and opt for to have the second Big Box delivered as well.